-The Parc de la Ciutadella is Barcelona’s most central park.
+The Parc de la Ciutadella is Barcelona’s most centrally located park.
 The park includes a zoo, a lake, a large fountain and several museums.
 The Catalan Parliament is seated in a building at the center of the park.

 The thirty hectare (74 acre) large park forms a green oasis close to the always crowded historic center of Barcelona.
 The park is laid out nicely with wide promenades, colorful flowerbeds and many palm trees.